Arisha2902/Arisha2902/README.md

-- 👋 Hi, I’m Arisha Firoz
+- 👋 Hi, I’m Arisha Firoz.
 - 👀 I’m interested in Web Designing.
 - 🌱 I’m currently learning UI/UX Designing and DSA with C/C++.
 - 🌱 I have learned Full Stack with Django,C and Js.